Blendify/blender-manual/blender_docs/manual/preferences/input.rst

 ========

 Emulate Numpad
-   The Numpad keys are used quite often in Blender and are not the same keys as the regular number keys.
+   The Numpad keys are used quite often in Blender and are not assigned to the same action as the regular number keys.
 If you have a keyboard without a Numpad (e.g. on a laptop), you can tell Blender to treat the standard number keys as Numpad keys, just check *Emulate Numpad*.
 Default to Advanced Numeric Input
    TODO 2.8.